Putting Kansas Kids & Rural Schools First

 Today, she lives in District 5 and is proud to have grandchildren attending local schools.
 Her connection to Kansas classrooms is both professional and personal.

 Lorie also serves as Chair of the Decatur County Democratic Party, where she has worked to strengthen community engagement and bring people together around shared goals.
+She is also the Rawlins County Silver-haired Legislature representative.

 Why I am running